siangernlow/tp/docs/UserGuide.md

 #### Listing high risk locations
 If you want to view a list of high risk locations, you can use the following command.
-Lists the locations with high risk of Covid infection.

 Format: `list [HIGH_RISK_LOCATIONS_NUMBER] l/high-risk-locations`